-Objects which appear on the edge of the screen may be deformed.
+Objects displayed on the edge of the multifunction screen may appear distorted.

 In very bright light (snow, vehicle in sunshine etc.), the camera vision may be adversely affected.

 If the boot is open or poorly closed, the message "BOOT OPEN" appears and, depending on the vehicle, the camera display disappears.